-Promote optimal human development, wellness, and Discussion posts,

-mental health through prevention, education, and Lectures, class readings professional plan and

-advocacy activities.
-(CACREP CMHC 1.b.)
-PDS, Power to the

-People assignment,

-Considerations of

-Mental Health in

-Popular Media

-Know public policies on the local, state, and national Lectures, Reflection and

-levels that affect the quality and accessibility of mental health services (CACREP CMHC 2.i.) readings, discussions, knowledge

-research for gaining exercises,
+Promote optimal human development, wellness, and mental health through prevention, education, and advocacy activities.
+(CACREP 3.C.7.; 3.E.17.)
+Discussion posts, Professional Plan and PDS, Power to the People, Program Proposal Know public policies on the local, state, and national levels that affect the quality and accessibility of mental health services (CACREP 3.B.6.).
+Lectures, readings, discussions, research for professional plan Reflection and knowledge gaining exercises, Program Proposal

-professional plan Proposal Project

-TASK STREAM STATEMENT (\note, this software is not yet available to students):
+TASK STREAM STATEMENT (note, this software is not yet available to students):

 Task Stream is a way the School of Education and the Counselor Education program collects artifacts and evaluates student progress toward meeting educational requirements.
 Maintaining an electronic portfolio (i.e., "Task Stream") is a REQUIREMENT for continued enrollment as a degree-seeking student in the School of Education at North Carolina Central University.
 You must maintain a Task Stream account while enrolled in school, and you will be required to upload a majority of your assignments to the system.
 The university will use the information to track data and verify that you have met competencies of your program of study - but more importantly - this system will serve as your own professional e-portfolio and file storage.
 You will receive notice if an assignment needs to be uploaded to Task Stream.
 Please note that some of the assignment names may be different than what appears in Task Stream.
 Task Stream has replaced Foliotek.
 Students will be notified when Task Stream becomes available.
+AT THIS TIME, PLEASE SAVE ALL ASSIGNMENTS FROM THIS CLASS, AS THEY MAY BE NEEDED FOR YOUR PORTFOLIO WHEN IT IS IMPLEMENTED.